mattyradiuk/Shootout/README.md

 **Shootout** is my first attempt at a half decent game using Python 3.7.
 It takes both user input and random number generation to determine the outcome of a penalty shootout at the end of a soccer game.
 The math currently being used in the RNG process is primitive, but I am planning to do an overhaul on that soon.
 ```
-If you would like the play the without having to download any code,
+If you would like the play the without having to download or run any code,
 you can do so on my website at the link below
 ```
 [radiuk.ca/projects](https://www.google.com)